 Here are the basic steps of a typical Scrum workflow:

 - Interview your client and write user stories (tasks) based on what they need.

 - Put those stories on a Kanban-like board in a backlog and assign points based on how many resources a story will need

 - Decide what stories you'll work on for the next version of the product

 - Try to finish what you've said you'd do

-Scrum isn’t the most efficient use of your resources, but it’s standardized so it’s easy to implement, most developers who are new on a team are familiar with it, and management doesn’t have to think.
+Scrum isn't the most efficient use of your resources, but it's standardized, so it's easy to implement, most developers who are new to a team are familiar with it, and management doesn't have to think.